ucan-wg/invocation/README.md

 # 3 Task

 A Task is the smallest unit of work that can be requested from a UCAN.
-It describes one `(resource, ability, input)` triple.
-The `input` field is free form, and depend on the specific resource and ability being interacted with, and is not described in this specification.
+It describes one `(resource, ability, arguments)` triple.
+The `args` field is free form, and depend on the specific resource and ability being interacted with, and is not described in this specification.

 Using the JavaScript analogy from the introduction, a Task is similar to wrapping a call in an anonymous function: